 Garda Commissioner Drew Harris

-‘This initiative is a partnership between the Department of Justice and Equality, and frontline State services including An Garda Síochána working together with organisations from the community and voluntary sector.
-We stand together in our support for victims of domestic and sexual violence during this difficult period.’
+‘The Still Here initiative between the Department of Justice, frontline State services and the community and voluntary sector, working together to support victims of domestic and sexual violence, continues.

 ‘Our support for victims of domestic and sexual violence is steadfast.”

 Minister of State for Law Reform James Browne